The Design Problem ¶

 The Design Solution ¶

 - Allow users to set parameters for what to host.
 For example, “host until next week” or “share only users with property X”.
 This can also be useful when trying to improve application or protocol performance if there are many users on the network.

 - Create incentives that encourage hosting less popular content.
 For example, “Users who share datasets with less than 5 peers get a free gold account.”
-See sharing is caring for more details.
+See Cautious Optimism for more details.

 Why Choose Conditional Sharing? ¶